elastic/integrations/packages/aws/docs/apigateway.md

 ## Data streams

-The API Gateway integration collects one type of data: metrics.
+The API Gateway integration collects two types of data: metrics and logs.

+**Logs** help you keep a record of events happening in Amazon API Gateway.
+Logs collected by the Amazon API Gateway integration include the HTTP method, status code, request details and more.

+See more details in the [Logs reference](#logs-reference).

 **Metrics** give you insight into the state of API Gateway.
 Metrics collected by the AWS API Gateway integration include the number of client and server errors, request and error counts and cache counts.